iomesh/docs/docs/deploy/prerequisites.md

 ## Prerequisites

-Verify the following requirements before installing and deploying IOMesh.
+Before installing and deploying IOMesh, verify the following requirements.

 ### Kubernetes Cluster
-A Kubernetes cluster to run IOMesh should consist of at least three worker nodes, and the Kubernetes version should be between 1.17 and 1.24.
+- A Kubernetes cluster consisting of at least three worker nodes.
+- The Kubernetes version should be between 1.17 and 1.24.

 ### Hardware for Each Worker Node
 |Hardware|Requirements|